goenning/goenning/_posts/2018/2018-11-26-how-we-reduced-initial-jscss-size.md

 It seems complicated, but thanks to React and Webpack, this is not rocket science anymore.
 For those using React <= 16.5, we recommend [react-loadable](https://github.com/jamiebuilds/react-loadable).
 If you’re already on React 16.6, then you can use React.lazy() which has been a new addition to this version.

 - In this PR you can find how <a href="https://github.com/cfilby">@cfilby</a> (thank you!) added code splitting to Fider with react-loadable: [PR #596](https://github.com/getfider/fider/pull/596)
-- After we migrated to React 16.6, we have then replaced this external package with React.lazy and Suspense: [PR #646](https://github.com/getfider/fider/pull/646)
+- After we migrated to React 16.6, we have then replaced this external package with React.lazy: [PR #646](https://github.com/getfider/fider/pull/646)

 We also had issues with some rare events where users were having issues to download asynchronous bundles.
 A potential solution has been documented on [How to retry when React lazy fails](https://goenning.net/2018/11/16/how-to-retry-dynamic-import-with-react-lazy/).